 Mariposa is set to an original score by Luis Miguel Cobo, taking its inspiration from Caribbean sounds as well as Puccini.
 The libretto is by French-Indian writer Karthika Nair, whose feminist retelling of the Mahabharata, Until the Lions, was adapted for dance by Akram Khan.
 Costume and set designs are by Ryan Dawson Laight and lighting is by Guerra’s long-time collaborator Barnaby Booth.

-The cast includes Miles Kearly (Arlene Phillips’s House of Flamenka) as Mariposa, Dan Baines (BalletBoyz) as Preston the sailor and Holly Saw (Matthew Bourne's Edward Scissorhands) as Kate, while Elle Francis-Woods (Northern Ballet and Leipzig Ballet) and Jaivant Patel (Jaivant Patel Dance) will share the role of Madame Gertrudis, the brothel owner.
+The cast includes Harry Alexander as Mariposa (London and Harrogate) sharing the role on tour with Miles Kearly (Arlene Phillips’s House of Flamenka) as Mariposa, Daniel Baines (BalletBoyz) as Preston the sailor, Holly Saw (Matthew Bourne's Edward Scissorhands) as Kate and Elle Francis-Woods as Madame Gertrudis, the brothel owner.